openebs-archive/openebs-docs/docs/quickstartguide.md

    ### Using OpenEBS Operator (kubectl):

-   You can now install OpenEBS either by using Jiva or cStor storage engines.
-For more information, see [Jiva](/docs/next/storageengine.html#jiva) and [cStor](/docs/next/storageengine.html#cstor).
+  Ensure that you run the `kubectl` commands with cluster admin context.
+The installation will involve creating a new Service Account and assigning to OpenEBS components.

-   Make sure you run the `kubectl` commands with cluster admin context.
-The installation will involve create a new Service Account and assigned to OpenEBS components.
-As a **cluster admin**, you can deploy jiva or cStor based on your requirements.
-For more information about deploying them, see [deploying jiva](/docs/next/deployjiva.html) and [deploying cStor](/docs/next/deploycstor.html).
+  For installing OpenEBS cluster, see [installation](/docs/next/installation.html)

 4. **Optional:** Create a catalog of storage classes and publish them to your developers.
-Two default storage classes (*openebs-standard* and *openebs-cstor-default-0.7.0*) are added to the cluster when you install OpenEBS.
+Two default storage classes (*openebs-standard* and *openebs-cstor-sparse*) are added to the cluster when you install OpenEBS.

 5. **Optional:** An OpenEBS enabled cluster can be imported into [mayaonline.io](/docs/next/mayaonline.html) for better visibility, volume management, and integrated ChatOps experience with Slack.